Financial Support for MSIS Students

 Application Instructions for New and Continuing Students

 The application for new and continuing students will be available early in the spring semester.
 All students who wish to be considered for a GTA position must complete the application, even if they have been awarded a one in a previous year.
-Applications and all supporting materials, including reference letters, are due February 17, 2023.
+Applications and all supporting materials, including reference letters, are due in mid-February.
 The application link below will only work when the period to apply is open.

 When Will I Find Out if I’ve Received a GTA?